 How to Store

-Store any leftovers in an airtight container in the fridge for up to 5 days.
-It tastes great the next day as the flavors intensify!
+Store any leftover goulash in an airtight container in the fridge for up to 5 days.
+It tastes amazing the next day!

 When ready to eat, reheat in the microwave, oven, or on stovetop over medium heat until warmed through.